mathe00/obsidian-enhanced-read-mode-control/README.md

 Configure the plugin via **Settings** > **Community Plugins** > **Enhanced Read Mode Control** (click the gear icon).

 You will find the following options grouped by functionality:

+**0. Plugin Language:**

+    *   Choose your preferred language for the plugin interface.
+"Automatic" will attempt to match Obsidian's current language setting.
+A reload/restart may be needed for all changes to apply.

 **1. Exact Path Matching:**